Retirees Should Invest In A Fixed Indexed Annuity

 The following 4 points are significant benefits for retirees when it comes to investing in an Equity-Index Annuity:

 - Protection against principal loss.
-Meaning specifically: if the index goes down, you do not lose a penny.
+Specifically, if the index goes down, you do not lose a penny.

 - Low to NO management fees.